cpakennedy/cpakennedy.github.io/teaching.md

 permalink: /teaching
 ---

-I have taught lower-year courses in calculus (differential, integral and multivariate), analysis and linear algebra as well as upper-year courses in partial differential equations and stochastic processes.
+I have taught lower-year courses in calculus (differential, integral and multivariate), analysis and linear algebra as well as higher-level courses in partial differential equations and stochastic processes.

 Queen's
 ======